rasmuslos/reverse-proxy/README.md

  2. Go to directory `cd reverse-proxy`
  3. Type `npm install`
  4. Use `npm start` to run this script.
 If you want to use a port other than 80, use `PORT=<port> node src/index.js`

+## SSL Support
+Just switch on ssl in the `ssl.json`, insert your certificate and your key, and you have a working ssl server

+## Secure
+This proxy uses [helmet](https://github.com/helmetjs/helmet) to protect itself and the proxied sites

 ## Easy to expand
 The source code is well documented and clearly understandable.
 It is very easy to add new functions